aetperf/aetperf.github.io/_posts/2020-06-23-Some-cool-open-source-Python-packages-for-Machine-Learning-Ep-5.md

 ## Experimentation frameworks

 * [Katib](https://github.com/kubeflow/katib) - a Kubernetes-based system for Hyperparameter Tuning and Neural Architecture Search.
 Katib supports a number of ML frameworks, including TensorFlow, Apache MXNet, PyTorch, XGBoost, and others.
+Note that there is a Python [SDK](https://github.com/kubeflow/katib/tree/master/sdk/python).

 {% if page.comments %}